NSU-FA20-CSE299-3/Group09/README.md

 # **Technology:**

-Front end: We will use html and CSS to design the frontend.
+Front end: We will use HTML and CSS to design the frontend.
+All static pages of our web application will be made using HTML and CSS.

 Back end: We will use python for backend.
+We will turn our static pages into dynamic and functional pages using python.

 Database: We will use MySQL for database.

 Framework: We will use Django as a framework.
+This shorten the development time.
+And also keep things organized.

 Payment gateway: We will use Stripe API for payments.
+We will be able to use this in our test case.
+The authentication key will determine whether the request is live data or test case.

+# **Social impact:**

+Bangladesh is slowly growing as a medium income country.
+Our lives have drastically changed in the past thirty years.
+Internet had brought forth globalization, and globalization had brought forth prosperity.
+Yet still there is a very long way to go.
+Universal Healthcare is still a foreign concept to us.
+All of our lives would be dramatically different if we did not have to worry for our medical bills, and the medical bills of our family members.
+Diseases, falling ill, these are a part of every single life on this blue planet.
+What makes us different is that we, as a species can cure most of the deadly diseases, or vaccinate against it.
+And those that we cannot cure or prevent now, we will do it in the future!
+But healing is not free.
+Everything has a price.
+Not everyone is able to pay that price.
+In the western world most countries have Universal Healthcare or some sort of medical aid.
+We are not there yet.
+John F. Kennedy said in his inauguration speech, &quot;Ask not what your country can do for you – ask what you can do for your country.&quot; We must help ourselves first, we need to be helped first.

+Now I have to be cold about this, emotion sells, and emotion sells like hot cake when it is on the internet.
+We see medical help posts on every social media every day.
+And people do help.
+But most of the time the help come within the country, by some good Samaritan.
+But what if people of the first world could directly come to the aid of the rest of the world?
+Enter, &quot;Guardian Angel&quot; our web application.
+We will directly connect individuals to one another on a personal level.
+When you help a child or an adult with a new life on a personal level, that will surely mean something to you.
+You can sleep easy at night, knowing there is at least one life that has been saved by your intervention, Devine or not!

 # **Monetization:**